Generic selectors

 Pubs near Stamford Bridge: Where to get a pre-match pint at Chelsea

-Looking for the best place to enjoy a drink?
-Read on as Football Ground Guide covers all you need to know about the best pubs near Stamford Bridge, including specific spots suited for home and away fans.
+Looking for the best place to enjoy a drink on FA Cup final day?
+Read on as Football Ground Guide covers all you need to know about the best pubs near Stamford Bridge, including specific options suited to home and away fans.

 Pubs near Stamford Bridge